sripriya22/templateAppFramework/appGenerator/templates/README.md

 |
-├── apps/                  # Directory for all applications generated using the appGenerator │   └── myApp/             # Example application (your app folder) │       ├── data-model/    # JSON model definitions (used to drive model verification and view settings) │       ├── model/         # Generated model classes & optional custom model classes │       ├── view/          # Optional custom view files that extend from appFramework │       ├── resources/     # Example data files
+├── apps/                  # Directory for all applications generated using the appGenerator │   └── myApp/             # Example application (your app folder) │       ├── data-model/    # JSON model definitions
+│       ├── resources/     # Example data files
+│       ├── view/config/   # View configuration files
-│       ├── index.html     # Main HTML file
+│       ├── myApp.html     # App-specific HTML file (for version control)
-│       └── App.js         # Main application class (extends appFramework/controller/AbstractApp.js)
+│       └── App.js         # Main application class
 │
+├── myApp.html             # Root-level HTML file for direct access
 └── resources/             # Example object JSON data files

-Key Points:
-- The `appFramework` directory contains the core, reusable framework code
-- Each app in the `apps` directory is self-contained but can extend framework components
-- The `appGenerator` helps create new applications with the correct structure
-- Shared resources can be placed in the root `resources` directory
 ```

+## Key Features

+- **Synthetic Model Classes**: Uses JSON model definitions to create synthetic model classes at runtime
+- **MATLAB Integration**: Designed to work with MATLAB's HTML component (uihtml)
+- **View Configuration**: Customizable UI through JSON configuration
+- **Abstract App Framework**: Clean separation between app-specific and framework code

 ## Development Guidelines

-- Uses vanilla JavaScript with ES modules
+- Uses vanilla JavaScript with ES modules and Import Maps
-- No build step required at present; both the appFramework and app must be in the server root folder hierarchy
+- No build step required
-- Apps are added to an apps folder that is not tracked in git as part of the templateAppFramework repo but could be tracked as a separate repo
+- Apps are added to an apps/ folder that is not tracked in git as part of the templateAppFramework repo but could be tracked as separate repos
-- Designed to work with MATLAB's HTML component (uihtml) or in a standalone environment for testing
+- Two HTML files are created: one in the app directory for version control, and one at the project root for direct access

 ## License